coralproject/ask-docs/contributions/getinvolved.md

 # Contributor Guide

-We seek to find the simplest set of practices and guidelines that lead to a welcoming, robust and productive coding community.
+We seek to find the simplest set of practices and guidelines that lead to a welcoming, robust and productive community.

 ## Roles and Responsibilities